Visit Venice on a Shoestring Budget

 Spend a Leisurely Evening in a Campo With the Locals

 When travelling in Europe I like to have a basic grasp of the language - it's both reassuring and polite to be able to communicate with the local people.
-I have tried different methods of learning and find that the Michel Thomas method is the best for me.
-His credentials speak for themselves - during his lifetime he taught languages to many public figures and celebrities.
-His cds may be available from your local library but I like to own a few so that I can practice and revise for some time before making a trip.
+I have tried different methods of learning and find that the is the best for me.
+His credentials speak for themselves - during his lifetime he taught languages to many public figures and celebrities, including Bill Clinton and the actress Emma Thompson.
+His cds may be available from your local library but I like to own a few so that I can practice and revise for some time before embarking on a trip.
+The full set is quite expensive but cheaper introductory sets are available in several languages.
+Michel Thomas method

 Visiting Museums and Galleries in Venice